-For more information: visit www.paysonseniorcenter.org/transportation.html
+For more information: visit www.paysonseniorcenter.org/transportation.html overview of Frogra

 The Meals on Wheels program services the Town of Payson and Star Valley, and south to Tonto Basin.
 There are four routes that deliver about 150 meals a day.
 Transit vehicles are used when not needed for transportation.